Every Monday night, Mountain View ARES members can access three directed nets:

 Any licensed ham may participate in the Monday night nets (listen and call in).

 Mountain View ARES/RACES members can sign up to be net control or shift supervisor/scribe for the Mountain View local net, and net control for the UHF/220 and Main SPECS nets in February and August.
 You need a copy of the current roster and script for the net.
+Knowledge of the phonetic alphabet is helpful.

 Sign-up to run a Monday night net (Mountain View ARES/RACES members only).